joey1136/katacoda-scenarios/Area-C/step1.md

 In our first step, we will learn how to create a grafana container.

-In order to create a grafana container, you have to run to above command:
+In order to create a grafana container.First, pull the grafana official docker iamge.

+`docker pull grafana/grafana:latest`{{execute}}

 `docker run --name grafana --network=wordpress-network -p 3000:3000 -d grafana/grafana:latest`{{execute}}